raganwald/raganwald.github.com/_posts/2017-04-19-incremental.md

 ---
-title: "Using Clean Code as a device for writing Fast Code"
+title: "Using highly factored code as a device for writing very fast code"
 layout: default
 tags: [allonge]
 ---